kenatiod/MUT/Understanding Machine Understanding.md

 Many existing benchmarks for evaluating artificial intelligence systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
 Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries.

-While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding on par with human cognition.
+While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition.

 As the philosophical perspectives explored in Chapter C highlighted, understanding involves more than just information lookup.
 It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning.